-Docking and Undocking Tool Windows and Meter Windows
+Docking and Undocking Tool Windows

-Tool windows and meter windows can be used as docked windows, as floating windows, or as a slide-out window.
+Tool windows can be used as docked windows, as floating windows, or as a slide-out window.
 You can freely drag around the windows and dock them at various locations.

-- To undock a tool window or meter window, drag the corresponding tab to another position.
-Now the tool window or meter window is a floating window which can be freely moved. - To dock a tool window or meter window, click and hold the caption bar or click the Options button on the right of the caption bar and select Dock Tab Group Elsewhere.
+- To undock a tool window, drag the corresponding tab to another position.
+Now the tool window is a floating window which can be freely moved. - To dock a tool window, click and hold the caption bar or click the Options button on the right of the caption bar and select Dock Tab Group Elsewhere.